emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 # Galois Counter Mode with Strong Secure Tags (GCM-SST) {#GCM-SST}

-This section defines the Galois Counter Mode with Strong Secure Tags (GCM-SST) AEAD algorithm following the recommendations from Nyberg et al. {{Nyberg}}.
+This section defines the Galois Counter Mode with Strong Secure Tags (GCM-SST) AEAD algorithm following the recommendations of Nyberg et al. {{Nyberg}}.
 GCM-SST is defined with a general interface so that it can be used with any keystream generator, not only a 128-bit block cipher.

 GCM-SST adheres to the AEAD interface defined in {{RFC5116}}.
 The encryption function takes four variable-length octet string parameters: a secret key K, a nonce N, associated data A, and a plaintext P. The keystream generator is instantiated with K and N. The keystream MAY depend on P and A. The minimum and maximum lengths of all parameters depend on the keystream generator.